SirGerald01/SirGerald01/README.md

 - ## 👋 Hi there!
 Welcome to my GitHub profile
-I'm *Odera Gerald Akwaeze, a passionate **Cybersecurity Enthusiast* and aspiring *Penetration Tester* dedicated to learning, building, and contributing to the cybersecurity community.
+I'm *Odera Gerald Akwaeze*, a passionate *Cybersecurity Enthusiast* and aspiring *Penetration Tester* dedicated to learning, building, and contributing to the cybersecurity community.
 My goal is to document my journey, create useful tools, and collaborate with professionals to make digital systems more secure.
 - ## 🌟 About Me
 - 🔐 *Current Focus:* Penetration testing tools, techniques, and methodologies
 - 💻 *Learning:* Cybersecurity fundamentals, Capture The Flag (CTF) challenges, and exploit development